 In the event there are lost belongings in the trash, it is advised to call the garbage company that picks up your trash.
 Give them your address and ask if the truck has been to the landfill yet.
 Be sure to ask for the License Plate Number (not just the truck number) of the truck.
-If the truck has not been in, ask the person on the phone (usually the dispatcher) what time the truck is due at the landfill.
-It is imperative to show up along with (or before) the truck, which contains yourwanted item.
+If the truck has not been in, ask what time the truck is due at the landfill.
+It is imperative to show up along with (or before) the truck, which contains your item.
 If at all possible, call the landfill prior to coming out 732-683-8686 ext.
 5141, 5600, 5601 to make arrangements.
-If coming to the Landfill, bring old clothes, steel toe boots, safety glasses and gloves (if you have them).
-Digging through garbage can be quite messy and have an unpleasant odor too!
+If coming to the landfill, bring old clothes, steel toe boots, safety glasses and gloves if possible.

 - Freehold Cartage (generally - red trucks) 732-462-1001

 - Marpal Company (generally - blue trucks) 732-542-2348

 - Sakoutis Bros.
 Disposal (generally - red trucks) 732-683-0300

 - Waste Management (generally - green trucks) 732-341-8261

 If the truck has already been to the landfill and has dumped the load, no more can be done.
 We commingle the daily trash from an average of 300 trucks per day.
 From the processing floor, the trash is sent it to balers via a conveyor.
 The trash is compacted, then wired into cubes the size of a compact car, weighing about 53 pounds per square foot.
 The cubes of trash are then hauled to their final destination, which is appropriately called a "Bale Fill".
 Bales are buried by more bales and dirt.